jheuel/clickety-clack/README.md

 This command creates an image named "clickety-clack" using the multi-stage Dockerfile, which:

-- Builds the Svelte frontend using Deno
+- Builds the Svelte frontend using `bun`
 - Compiles the Go backend using Go
 - Creates a lightweight Alpine-based final image